1796 Alberta Map

 A map exhibiting all the new discoveries in the interior parts of North America

-• The Rivalry of Forts: By 1796, the fierce competition between the Hudson’s Bay Company (HBC) and the North West Company (NWC) was in full swing.
-Near present-day Edmonton, Fort Edmonton (HBC) and Fort Augustus (NWC) were operating side-by-side, established just a year prior to facilitate the booming fur trade.
+• The Fur Trade Rivalry Intensifies: In 1796, the competitive struggle between the Hudson's Bay Company (HBC) and the North West Company (NWC) was rapidly expanding into Alberta's interior.
+Just a year prior, in 1795, rival posts Fort Edmonton (HBC) and Augustus (NWC) were established near modern-day Fort Saskatchewan, serving as vital hubs for the fur trade.

 Description and Facts by Gemini - AI can make mistakes.